 Mont Saint Michel

 Photos really don’t do justice to this awesome and beautiful fortress.
-It’s construction began in the 10th century.
+Its construction began in the 10th century.
 Giant stones of granite were shaped and stacked through several centuries of work to yield the island as it stands today.

 Narrow Streets and Passages of Mont Saint Michel

-After walking the causeway to the island you will go over a classic drawbridge and find yourself wandering the narrow streets upward to the Abbey.
+After walking the causeway to the island, you will go over a classic drawbridge and find yourself wandering the narrow streets upward to the Abbey.
 These streets are initially lined with shops and restaurants that taper off until finally you enter the grounds of the Abbey.

 The entrance to one of the cathedrals in the Abbey